mongodb/docs/source/reference/meta-query-operators.rst

    This operation returns all documents in the collection named "``collection``" using the index on the "``_id``" field.
-Use this operator to prevent MongoDB from performing inefficient queries.
+Use this operator to override MongoDB's default index selection process and pick indexes manually.

-TODO - won't necessarily prevent an inefficient query, just lets you pick index manually.

 .. operator:: $explain